pydata/pydata-cookbook/papers/joshua_warner/00_scikitimage.rst

 **********
 :label:`flood-fill`

 This Cython function is a basic flood fill algorithm which accepts an array and modifies it in place.
-It starts at a defined point, which is changed to a new value, then iteratively fills outward by seeking all connected points which had the original value, changing them as well.
+The flood starts at a defined point, which is changed to a new value, then iteratively fills outward by doing the same at all connected points which carry the original value.

 The conceptual analogy of this algorithm is the "bucket" tool in many photo editing programs.